rails/sprockets/guides/extending_sprockets.md

 ```

 First argument is the mime type of files that the exporter will operate on.
 For your convienence a `Sprockets::Exporters::Base` class is provided for you to inherit from.
 Details about the required interface for an exporter are in that class.

+Your exporter gets initialized once for each asset to be exported by sprockets with the following keyword arguments

+ - asset (Instance of Sprockets::Asset)
+ - environment (Instance of Sprockets::Environment)
+ - directory (Instance of String)

+A `setup` method is called right after the exporter is initalized.
+Your exporter is expected implement a `skip?` method.
+If this method returns true then sprockets will skip your exporter and move to the next one.
+An instance of `Sprockets::Logger` is passed into this method that can be used to indicate to the user what is happening.
+This method is caled syncronously.

+The work of writing the new asset to disk is performed in the `call` method.
+This method is potentially called in a new thread and should not mutate any global state.
+A `write` method is provided that takes a `filename` to be written to (full path) and yields an IO object.

 ## Extension Interface